 Go Journal features a notebook-like design with no compromises on-page quality.

-There is no ink bleed at all, highlighters work well, and writing with pencils is a walk in the park.
-Writing on these pages feels like lettering a cheque – maybe more like cashing a cheque, but you should get the idea!
+There is no ink bleed at all – highlighters work well, and writing with pencils is a walk in the park.
+Writing on these pages feels like lettering a cheque – maybe more like cashing a cheque, but you get the idea!

-Always Satisfied Daily Planner (ASDP) speaks for YOUR schedule and allows you to save time by cutting some unproductive activities.
+Always Satisfied Daily Planner (ASDP) speaks to YOUR schedule and allows you to save time by cutting some unproductive activities.